gadegbe/instant_news/readme.md

 ## News page

-News page is the home page of the page and will allow user to
+News page is the home page of the page and will allow user to:

 - Search a specific terme in the news
 - Sort the results if there are some by